StonedEdge/Retro-Lite-CM4-Dock/README.md

 </p>

 # Description
+Updated: 2023/04/06
-Note: Currently the code is a WIP and the project isn't completed yet so you won't be able to compile the program right now.
+Note: Currently the code will show the splashscreen & switch to show the user Pi statistics on detection of a COM port.
+If a game is started by the user, Pi stats will close and show a combined binary image of the game being played.

-A basic docking station designed to be used with the Retro Lite CM4 gaming console.
+A basic docking station/hub designed to be used with the Retro Lite CM4 gaming console.
 The main features of this project include:

 - Fully integrated 1.5" 128x128 SPI driven 16-bit color display
 - User configurable splashscreen on power boot
+- 3 x external USB 2.0 ports to use for keyboard, mouse & other peripherals in desktop mode
 - USB-C charging
 - HDMI video output
-- Multifunction pushbutton to switch modes
+- Multifunction push button

 Modes currently planned are: